Predictions of masses for light hybrid baryons

 At the QCD side, the correlation functions and the spectral functions can be evaluated via the operator product expansion (OPE).
 In this work, we calculate the correlation functions at the leading order of $\alpha_{s}$ up to dimension-eight condensates, including the Feynman diagrams in Fig.~\ref{fig: feyn_diagrams}.

-As an example, we show the spectral function for the current $J_3$ as
+As an example, we show the spectral function for the current $J_7$ as

 At the leading order of $\alpha_{s}$, the dimension-4 and dimension-6 gluon condensates give no contribution for the spin-1/2 currents $J_{1}-J_{8}$.
 We calculate the $\dqq\dqq$ and $\dqq\dGG$ condensates by applying the factorization assumption, which is usually adopted in QCD sum rules to estimate the values of the high dimension condensates~\cite{Shifman:1978bx,Reinders:1984sr}.
-Generally speaking, there are various Feynman diagrams contributing to the dimension-8 gluon condensates and the calculations are quite complicated.
-In this work, we consider part of these diagrams as shown in Fig.~\ref{fig: feyn_diagrams}.
-The omission of any additional diagram will be suppressed because the Borel window criterion of Eq.~\eqref{Eqs:Conver} will be chosen to be be less than a 10\% effect in our following analyses.
-One can consult Refs.~\cite{Pimikov:2022brd,Grozin:1994hd} for the methods of such calculations.
-There are seven independent gluon condensates for dimension-8 operators\cite{Huang:2014hya}
+There are eleven independent gluon condensates for dimension-8 operators\cite{Bagan:1984zt,Narison:2011xe}

 where $J_\mu^a=g_{s}\sum_{u, d, s} \bar{q} \gamma_\mu\left(\lambda^a / 2\right) q$.
-We also apply the factorization assumption for these operators to simplify the calculations, as discussed in Refs.~\cite{Huang:2014hya,Narison:2011xe}
+We also apply the factorization assumption for these operators to simplify the calculations, as discussed in Refs.~\cite{Bagan:1984zt,Narison:2011xe,Huang:2014hya}

-where $\phi$ is chosen as $\frac{7\times16\pi^2}{96}\dGG^{2}$\cite{Bagan:1984zt} and $M^{2}=0.3~\mathrm{GeV}^2$\cite{Nikolaev:1982ra}.
+where $g_{s}^{4}\phi_{2}$ is chosen as $\frac{7\times16\pi^2}{96}\dGG^{2}$\cite{Bagan:1984zt} and $M^{2}=0.3~\mathrm{GeV}^2$\cite{Nikolaev:1982ra}.

 In Eq.~(\ref{mass}), one should find reasonable working regions of $s_{0}$ and $M_B^{2}$ to determine the hadron mass.
 We require a good OPE convergence to obtain the lower bound of $M_{B}^{2}$

 where $\Pi_{\pm}^{D>6}\left(M_B^{2}, \infty\right)$ represents the contributions from $D>6$ condensates.
 The upper bound of $M_B^{2}$ and the optimal value of $s_{0}$ are found by ensuring a sufficiently large pole contribution